WesleyRicaporte/MatlabGUI/README.md

 - `Plot`  helper used by the app to render signals and overlays
 - `MatlabGUI.png`  screenshot of the app

-> GitHub may hide the `.mlapp` or `.m` extensions in the file list preview.

 ---

 ## Requirements
-- MATLAB R2021b or newer recommended
+- MATLAB R2021b
-- Signal Processing Toolbox helpful but not required
+- Signal Processing Toolbox
 - ECG data files
-  - Place records in a `data/` folder or the repo root
-  - MIT-BIH style records or plain arrays are supported
-  - Confirm the sampling rate your files use (360 Hz is common for MIT-BIH)

 ---